Memory Protection Keys

 Note

-pkey_set() is a wrapper for the RDPKRU and WRPKRU instructions.
-An example implementation can be found in tools/testing/selftests/x86/protection_keys.c.
+pkey_set() is a wrapper around writing to the CPU register.
+Example implementations can be found in tools/testing/selftests/mm/pkey-{arm64,powerpc,x86}.h

 Behavior